Aging in cats: Fur

 Fur can become less shiny, duller, and greasier.
 They may start to get white/grey fur around their nose, above their upper lip, and in some cases on their back.
 This change in color can be due to multiple different reasons, such as cell hypoxia, hormone changes, and meal changes.

 Weight loss

 Weight loss is common: starting about 2-3 years before a cat dies, they may start to lose muscle and lean tissue.
 Weighing cats as they go to the vet is important, so that way their weight can be monitored to predict when aging is starting to take its toll on the animal.
-One reason for this loss in weight is that, as cats get older, they begin to move around less, so they don't need to eat as many calories in a day to sustain themselves.
+One reason for this loss in weight is that, as cats get older, they begin to move around less, so they do not need to eat as many calories in a day to sustain themselves.
 Their bodies will also have a harder time digesting food, so they may experience less fat and protein intake from their meals.